soz-live/soz-live.github.io/README.md

 A CAD extension, written in LISP.<br>

-The source for the GitHub Pages website for the **SOZ-LIVE** project.
+This is the source for the GitHub Pages website for the **SOZ-LIVE** project.